Skip to Content

 The DPFE sensor is a part of the exhaust system.
 It helps prevent emissions and ensures that exhaust gases burn completely.
 Typically, this sensor fails slowly and quietly, but a few signs of a problem can signal a faulty sensor.
 If this is the case, it’s important to perform this test regularly, as it may be the only way to save the environment’s air.

-READ ALSO: How to Change the Fuel Filter on a 2001 Ford F150?
+READ ALSO: How to Replace Ball Joints on Ford F150?

 How Do You Change a DPFE Sensor?